HandsOnDataViz/book/README.md

 # Hands-On Data Visualization: Interactive Storytelling from Spreadsheets to Code

-Open-access book-in-progress by Jack Dougherty and Ilya Ilyankou, under contract for O'Reilly Media
+Open-access book-in-progress by Jack Dougherty and Ilya Ilyankou, under contract with O'Reilly Media

 Read online at <http://handsondataviz.org>